yesmoses/First-Project/README.md

 # First-Project
-This is my first project while using GitHub
+This is my first project while learning how to make use of GitHub.